Frank Smith (umpire)

 Frank Ernest Smith (13 May 1872 – 3 December 1943) was an English professional cricketer who played first-class cricket between 1893 and 1908.
-He played 68 games, and later umpired.
+He played 68 games and later umpired.

 He was born at Bury St Edmunds in Suffolk.

-As a player, Smith played for Surrey County Cricket Club as part of the County Championship winning sides of 1893 and 1895 and was awarded his county cap in 1894.
-His best season was in 1894 when he took 95 wickets with his "rather slow" left handed deliveries.
-He made 11 appearances for the short lived London County between 1901 and 1902 and played once for Transvaal in 1907, spending a number of years coaching in South Africa during the English off-season.
-As an umpire he stood in five Test matches between 1902 and 1910, all in South Africa.
+As a player, Smith played for Surrey County Cricket Club as part of the County Championship-winning sides of 1893 and 1895 and was awarded his county cap in 1894.
+His best season was in 1894 when he took 95 wickets with his "rather slow" left-handed deliveries.
+He made 11 appearances for the short-lived London County between 1901 and 1902 and played once for Transvaal in 1907, spending many years coaching in South Africa during the English off-season.
+As an umpire, he stood in five Test matches between 1902 and 1910, all in South Africa.

 After playing Smith coached at Sedbergh School in Yorkshire.
 He died at Sedbergh in 1943 aged 71.